-Definition 28 (Activation safeness).
-Let (N,s) be a marked, labeled P/T-net in $\mathcal{N}$ , where $N=(P,T,M,F,\ell)$ .
-A subset of places $P'\subseteq P$ is activation safe in (N,s) if and only if for any reachable state $s'\in [N,s)$ , any transition $t\in \bullet P'\setminus P'\bullet$ , and any place $p\in P'$ : $(N,s')[t\rangle$ implies s'(p)=0.
+Definition 24 (Activation safeness).
+Let (N, s) be a marked, labeled P/T-net in \mathcal{N} , where $N = (P, T, M, F, \ell)$.
+A subset of places $P' \subseteq P$ is activation safe in (N, s) if and only if for any reachable state $s' \in [N, s)$, any transition $t \in \bullet P' \setminus P' \bullet$, and any place $p \in P'$: (N, s')[t) implies s'(p) = 0.

 A set of places P' is activation safe if all transitions producing tokens for P' but not consuming tokens from P' are not enabled as long as there are tokens in P'.
 It is easy to see that there is no multiple activation of a subflow in an interorganizational workflow if and only if the places of each subflow are activation safe.
-Using Definition 28, we can formulate the notion of soundness for IOWF-nets.
+Using Definition 24, we can formulate the notion of soundness for IOWF-nets.

-Definition 29 (Soundness).
-Let $Q = (C, n, N_0, N_1, \dots, N{n-1}, G)$ be an IOWF-net and let $N = (P, T, M, F, \ell)$ be the corresponding flattened net, i.e., $N = \underline{flat}(Q)$ .
+Definition 25 (Soundness).
+Let $Q = (C, n, N_0, N_1, ..., N{n-1}, G)$ be an IOWF-net and let $N = (P, T, M, F, \ell)$ be the corresponding flattened net without dead transitions, i.e., $N = \beta(\operatorname{flat}(Q))$.
 Q is sound if and only if:

-- 1. $(\forall k : 0 \le k < n : N_k \in \mathcal{W})$ , i.e., all subflows are sound, - 2. $N \in W$ , i.e., the flattened IOWF-net is a sound WF-net, and - 3. $(\forall k : 0 \le k < n : P_k \setminus \{\underline{source}(N_k), \underline{sink}(N_k)\}\)$ is activation safe in (N, [i]), i.e., there is no multiple activation.
+- 1. $(\forall k : 0 \le k < n : N_k \in W)$, i.e., all subflows are sound, - 2. $N \in W$, i.e., the flattened IOWF-net is a sound WF-net, and - 3. $(\forall k : 0 \le k < n : P_k \setminus \{\underline{source}(N_k), \underline{sink}(N_k)\}$ is activation safe in (N, [i])), i.e., there is no multiple activation.

 The first two requirements are fairly straightforward: A sound IOWF-net is composed of sound WF-nets and the flattened IOWF-net is also a sound WF-net.
+Note that we consider the flattened IOWF-net without dead transitions, i.e., the dead parts which do not affect the dynamic behavior are removed using β .
 The last requirement has been added to avoid multiple activation.
 The IOWF-net defined by figures 3, 4, and 5 is an example of a sound IOWF-net: it is composed of two sound WF-nets, the flattened IOWF-net is a sound WF-net, and there is no multiple activation.
 The IOWF-net defined by figures 3, 6, and 8 is not sound because the flattened net is not sound.

-The first two requirements in Definition 29 can be checked using the result stated in Theorem 1.
+The first two requirements in Definition 25 can be checked using the result stated in Theorem 2.
 The last requirement does not correspond to well-established notions such as liveness and safeness and may be hard to check since there are no efficient analysis techniques/tools to verify this requirement.
 Therefore, we introduce a stronger requirement which can be validated syntactically (i.e., based on the structure of the flattened net).
 This requirement states that there is not a path from a transition inside one of the subflows to one of its start transitions not containing one of its stop transitions, i.e., the topology of the net guarantees that a subflow cannot trigger itself indirectly before it is deactivated.
 In other words: there is no self triggering.
 The following property defines the absence of self triggering and shows that the absence of self triggering assures that there is no multiple activation.